-The two most common types of arthritis are osteoarthritis (OA) and rheumatoid arthritis (RA).
+The two most common kinds of arthritis are osteoarthritis (OA) and rheumatoid arthritis (RA).
 Although both have similar symptoms, both happen for different reasons.
 When joints are overused and misused, the results can be OA.

 What happens is that the cushioning cartilage that protects the joint breaks down, resulting in the bones rubbing together.
 This generally happens in the knees, but can be found in the hips, spine and hands often, too.
 And only in later stages will a person most often feel pain, after quite a bit of cartilage is lost.